Guns N' Roses: Up Close and Personal and Appetite for Democracy tours

-Guns N' Roses performing at Nottingham Arena, Nottingham, UK, in May 2012.
-From left to right, Richard Fortus, Axl Rose, DJ Ashba.

 In early 2012, the band announced the upcoming Up Close and Personal Tour, with shows in the United States and Europe.
 The shows themselves varied considerably in comparison to the previous Chinese Democracy Tour.
 All of the North American shows took place in smaller-scale clubs, not large arenas or stadiums.
 All pyrotechnics were removed from the shows.

 On August 13, 2012, the band announced a residency at The Joint in Las Vegas entitled "Appetite for Democracy", celebrating the 25th anniversary of Appetite for Destruction and the fourth anniversary of Chinese Democracy.
 On November 21, 2012, the band's performance in Vegas was taped in 3D and was screened across theaters in 2014 before being released as Appetite for Democracy 3D on July 1, 2014.
 In October 2012, Guns N' Roses performed an acoustic set at Neil Young's Bridge School Benefit show.
 The performance was widely panned by critics, and Rose claimed an onset of strep throat hampered his vocals.

 The band launched a South American tour in early 2014, including shows in Brazil and Portugal.
 For several shows, former bassist Duff McKagan rejoined the band to fill in for Stinson, who had previous commitments to touring with the Replacements.
 The group headlined the Revolver Golden Gods awards show, with McKagan on bass, on April 24, 2014.
 During the ceremony, Rose was awarded the Ronnie James Dio lifetime achievement award.

 From May 21 to June 7, 2014, the band returned to Las Vegas for its second residency at The Joint, titled No Trickery!
 An Evening of Destruction.
 (Note: The title of the residency was a play on jokes Rose had made about Red Hot Chili Peppers being forced to pantomime their performance at the Super Bowl XLVIII halftime show.)